| #chatterlings Chat with guest author MJ Rose |

 grmouser: jzs: Very nice hearts. :)

-kahtt: ASIDE: Lip Service
+kahtt: ASIDE: Lip

 Jim heads to joan's page now too